gimasi/TUINO_ONE/README.md

 Here is the pinout of the Tuino 1<br/>
 ![TUINO_PINOUT](/docs/tuino1_pinout.png?raw=true)

-##DIFFERENCES WITh ARDUINO UNO
+##DIFFERENCES WITH ARDUINO UNO
-While the Tuino 1 is 100% software compatible with the Arduino Uno, there are two difference's in its hardware pinout on the expansion shield connectors, and this could lead with some compatibility problems with existing shields.<br/>
+While the Tuino 1 is 100% software compatible with the Arduino Uno, there are two differences in the hardware pinout on the expansion shield connectors, and this could lead with some compatibility problems with some existing shields.<br/>

 1. We only have 4 Analog Lines
   * A0